 First, we’ll reply with an email acknowledging receipt of your application.
 Then, due to the popularity of the ADF Gap Year program and the number of applications it attracts, it could take up to four weeks for you to be contacted for an informal chat.

-If your application has been successful you’ll be given the choice of attending an Information Session or a YOU (Your Opportunities Unlimited) Session, which will be held either virtually or in person at your local Defence Force Recruiting Centre.
+If your application has been successful you’ll be given the choice of attending an Information Session or a YOU (Your Opportunities Unlimited) Session, both of which will be held at your local Defence Force Recruiting Centre.

 Information Sessions give you the opportunity to learn about ADF Gap Year jobs, talk to serving personnel, and ask any questions you have.
 Your YOU Session is where we carry out basic aptitude tests and review your medical history, and chat further about the jobs available to you.